wardahmad/lesson-w07d01-modern-js/README.md

 7. Practice

 ## What is JS ES
-ECMAScript 6 is also known as ES6 and ECMAScript. <br>
+JS ES stands for Javascript European Computer Manufacturers Association Script, also known as JS ECMAScript.
-ECMAScript (European Computer Manufacturers Association Script)

 ## Preparation